Neethu9074/carbon/docs/INSTALLATION.md

 You need to have Node.js installed in order to execute the build, tests and the development mode.
 OS X and Linux users should install Node.js via the [Node Version Manager](https://github.com/nvm-sh/nvm) (NVM).
 NVM makes it easy to switch between installed Node.js versions and allows installation of global modules without super-user privileges.

 Make sure that you have Git and cURL installed before starting with the following instructions.

-Execute the instructions in the root directory of the ui-client project.
+Execute these instructions in the _root directory_ of the `ui-client` project:

 ```sh
 # Ensure that you have build and compiler tools available on your system: